|

 year he decided to abandon music and turn to computer science.
 He was

-found dead on November 25, 1974, from an excess of barbiturates, probably
+found dead on November 25, 1974, from an overdose of antidepressant, probably

 works.
 Fruit Tree (Hannibal, 1986) collects Drake's three